19UroojKhan/-HOTEL-IMAGE-CLASSIFICATION-MODEL-BY-VERTEX-AI/README.md

 The Vertex AI image classification model is trained to categorize hotel photos into the following classes:

-Business Trip Hotels
-Family Trip Hotels
-Leisure Trip Hotels
-No Label
+Business Trip Hotels, Family Trip Hotels, Leisure Trip Hotels, No Label

 Upon uploading a new hotel photo, the model predicts its class based on its features and assigns it accordingly.
 If the photo doesn't match any predefined labels, it falls into the "No Label" category.